 A sago palm isn’t actually a palm tree but a low-growing plant known as a cycad.
-These tropical plants are native to warm parts of Japan and China, with many people keeping them as a houseplant in the US.
-It can also be found outdoors in other warm climates, including USDA zones 9 to 11 like Florida, Texas, Arizona, and California.
+These tropical plants are native to warm parts of Japan and China, with many people keeping them as houseplants in the US.
+It can also be found outdoors in other warm climates, including USDA zones 9 to 11, like Florida, Texas, Arizona, and California.

 The plant has long, tough, green, spikey leaves which grow out of a short trunk.
 This plant is very slow-growing and may only reach 2 or 3 feet after several years.
 Unfortunately, this means they are often the perfect height for your pet to have a nibble on.

 But is the plant a danger to your dog if they eat it?
 Let’s learn what signs and symptoms to look for and how to treat a dog who has recently digested this palmy, poisonous plant.